facebook/react-native/packages/react-native/scripts/spm/__doc__/rfc-spm-xcframework.md

 the auto-sync build phase detects the `node_modules` mtime change on the next Xcode build and re-runs the sync step automatically.
 This downloads the new version's xcframeworks, regenerates the sub-packages, and updates autolinking.
-No manual edits to `Package.swift` are needed — the root `Package.swift` only references sub-packages by relative path, and those sub-packages are fully regenerated each run.
+No manual edits are needed — the xcodeproj's sub-package references are stable, and those sub-packages are fully regenerated each run.
 Developers can also run `react-native spm` manually to trigger the update before building.

 ## How we teach this